Hands-On Fundraising

 Salvation

 These triggers work because we’re wired for emotion.
 We’ve evolved to use emotions to guide our decisions.
 Think of the utility of fear, for instance.
 When you’re suddenly faced with a predator, it’s a very good thing that you don’t have to wait to intellectually assess your situation.
 It’s far more basic and instinctive than that.
 Your fear has you running before you’ve even given it much thought.
-Thank your ancestors for that – the one’s who didn’t learn didn’t make it.
+Thank your ancestors for that – the ones who didn’t learn didn’t make it.

 hungry lion